Shared by A Flokk family · 5 days · 19 activities

 Ethnographic Museum Krakow (Muzeum Etnograficzne)

 This underrated museum on Plac Wolnica displays traditional Polish folk costumes, carved wooden toys, and full reconstructed cottage interiors that children find surprisingly hands-on and visual.
-The
+The colorful folk art collection and the rotating craft demonstrations make it a genuinely engaging hour for younger kids.

 Salt Mine Restaurant Miners' Tavern (Karczma Górnicza)